nchah/freebase-triples/README.md

 *`gsed` is GNU sed.
 Mac/OS X's `sed` does not handle '\t' as tab characters so gsed is preferred in some instances.

+Pausing a job on the command line can be done with `CTRL+Z`.
+All stopped and background jobs can be listed with the `jobs` command.
+To bring background jobs back into the foreground, use `fg #number`.

 ### Data

 The original files are extremely large and cannot be stored on GitHub.
 Only a small sample of the output files are included here.
 For consistency, output data is named following the script used to process it (sX-cX for stage and change versions respectively).

 ### Computing Resources